ayixon/RaPDTool/README.md

 RaPDTool use metagenomic assemblies and call FOCUS profiler to report the organisms/abundance present in the metagenome.
 <p align="justify">
 *Warning: Taxonomic profiles are usually inferred from raw reads; assembled-contigs profiling is an "special case" in order to explore what part of the community could be assembled into regular genomic composites.
-Use at your own risk == comentar el riesgo, por ejemplo el tema de que focus no sirva para detectar contaminacion en genoma eucarionte ??
+Use at your own risk.
+For example, we have observed that Focus is not good at detecting contamination in the eukaryote genome and can return false positives in this case.
 </p>

 ### 2. Deconvolve a metagenome into individual genomes or bins, and refine the set of MAGs.

 <p align="justify">
 If the input consist on a metagenome assembly, RaPDTool automatically call Metabat2  to aggregate individual genome bins.
-The bins are subsequently refined with Binning_refiner
-(https://github.com/songweizhi/Binning_refiner) to produce a non-redundant set.
+The bins are subsequently refined with Binning_refiner to produce a non-redundant set.
 </p>

 ### 3. Estimate Completeness, Redundancy and MAG basic statistics with miComplete

 <p align="justify">
-In the version 2.0 of this pipeline, the refined set of bins are automatically processed with miComplete (https://github.com/EricHugo/miComplete), a much faster tool than CheckM for this purpose.
+In the version 2.0 of this pipeline, the refined set of bins are automatically processed with miComplete, a much faster tool than CheckM for this purpose.
 </p>

 ### 4. Evaluate the probable "taxonomic neighborhoods" of each resulting genome bin.